Mohammedanees06/FreelanceHub/README.md

 ## 💖 Support

-If you find this project helpful, please consider giving it a ⭐ on GitHub!
+If you find this project helpful, please consider giving it a ⭐ on GitHub and follow me on github and linkedin.

 ---